 The OzFoodNet Working Group

-The Australian Government Department of Health established the OzFoodNet network in 2000 to collaborate nationally to investigate foodborne disease.
+The Australian Government Department of Health established the OzFoodNet network in 2000 to nationally collaborate the investigation of foodborne disease.
 In each Australian state and territory, OzFoodNet epidemiologists investigate outbreaks of enteric infection.
 In addition, OzFoodNet conducts studies on the burden of illness and coordinates national investigations into outbreaks of foodborne disease.
-This quarterly report documents investigations of outbreaks of gastrointestinal illness and clusters of disease potentially related to food, which commenced in Australia between 1 April and 30 June 2015.
+This quarterly report documents investigations of foodborne or suspected foodborne disease outbreaks, as well as clusters of disease potentially related to food.
+These investigations commenced in Australia between 1 July and 30 September 2014.

 Data were received from OzFoodNet epidemiologists in all Australian states and territories.
 The data in this report are provisional and subject to change.

-There were 33 outbreaks during this quarter where consumption of contaminated food was suspected or confirmed as being the primary mode of transmission (Appendix 1).
-These outbreaks affected 363 people, of which 177 were laboratory confirmed cases, and resulted in 44 hospitalisations.
-There were no deaths reported during these outbreaks.
+There were 25 outbreaks during this quarter where consumption of contaminated food was suspected or confirmed as being the primary mode of transmission (Appendix).
+These outbreaks affected 253 people and resulted in 23 hospitalisations.
+No deaths were reported as a result of these outbreaks.
+This was a decrease from the number of foodborne outbreaks that were reported in the 2nd quarter of 2014 (n=39) and lower than the 5-year mean for the 3rd quarter between 2009 and 2013 (n=31).

-To investigate these outbreaks, OzFoodNet sites conducted 4 cohort studies, 1 case control study and collected descriptive case series data for 19 investigations.
-For 9 outbreaks no individual patient data were collected.
-The evidence used to implicate food vehicles included analytical and microbiological evidence in 1 outbreak, analytical evidence in 3 outbreaks, microbiological evidence in 8 outbreaks, and descriptive evidence in 21 outbreaks.
+To investigate these outbreaks, sites conducted 2 cohort studies and collected descriptive case series data for 13 investigations; while for 10 outbreaks no individual patient data were collected.
+The evidence used to implicate food vehicles included analytical evidence in 2 outbreaks, microbiological evidence in 1 outbreak, and descriptive evidence in 22 outbreaks.

 The following jurisdictional summaries describe key outbreaks and public health actions that occurred during the quarter.